gnafit/gna/doc/source/tutorial/bundles_graphs.rst

     The resulting graph of the energy resolution bundle for the case of empty index.

 It contains the `matrix` transformation, which is defined by the histogram binning.
-The matrix is then used to smear the histogram via `smar` transformation.
+The matrix is then used to smear the histogram via `smear` transformation.
 As it is noted in the  :Ref:`EnergyResolution`, the input of the `matrix` is used only to define the matrix shape: it does not read the histogram and does not propagate the taint flag.

 The example produces the following plot: